johnperry/FlightLog/README.md

 name - the pilot's name to be printed on each page of the log book

-userhome - the path to the user's home directory (used when copying a backup to Google drive)
+cloud - the path to the cloud drive (used when copying a backup to Google drive)

 Defaults are provided which configure the program for me, so while I don't need a config file, you do.